Signing Autistic Lives – Podcast 9

 Leslie: I just had a person tell me that they had no idea about what was behind the word autism, or about all it entailed.
 They had never even heard of sensory issues before which surprised me for a second but then I remembered back and realized I didn’t either back then.

 Candice: I do want to put a note in about your new children’s book and I was reading some comments on Google plus about it.
 You wrote how your daughter took you literally about throwing out her ice cream at the restaurant.
 I got a good laugh out of it, but the response from onlookers was saddening.
 I also noticed you have an issue on grandparents, an article that I sent out to every person I knew who had grandparents.
 Grandparents don’t understand.
-Education and awareness has helped me with patience and understanding in so many wonderful ways.
+Education and awareness have helped me with patience and understanding in so many wonderful ways.

 Leslie: I hear you, I was a special education tutor and I thought I knew what I was talking about and you could deal but really, I knew nothing until I had my own children with their own special needs, they taught me so much and I really want everybody to understand that if we just all come together we could all learn a great deal from each other.